-You won’t find many recipes on RootsLiving that use processed food.
-But today we’re making an exception because this one is tasty, easy to make and has been pleasing crowds for decades.
+You won’t find many recipes on Rootsliving that use processed food.
+But with this we’re making an exception because this one is tasty, easy to make, and has been pleasing crowds for decades.

 - Taco Seasoning (1 packet)